goldnarms/ConfDemo/README.md

 # ConfDemo
-Xamarin forms demo for NNUG Meetup
+Xamarin.Forms demo

 ## Prerequisites
-To use Xamarin Datapages and Themes, you need to be on the Alpha channel.
+To use Xamarin.Forms.Themes, you need to be check off Pre-release packages in Nuget.